tlobbri/surrogate/README.md

 # Introduction

-surrogate.py is a script that enables to interpolate or approximate a database using neural network based on pandas dataframe and scipy RBF function.
+surrogate.py is a script that enables to interpolate or approximate a database using neural network.
+This exploits pandas dataframe and scipy RBF function.
 The script also computes the ANAOVA decomposition